By Amy Story, Account Manager, Technology.

 While there now seems to be a little light at the end of the tunnel, we are likely to be living in the legacy of the pandemic for a long while to come.
 I’m sure I’m not the only one struggling to see the positives to come out of this period – but perhaps one could be that PRs, brands and journalists get a little better at understanding each other’s needs.

-In the meantime, our media audits will continue and hopefully the spirit of sharing, listening and adapting will too.
+In the meantime, our media audits will continue and hopefully, the spirit of sharing, listening and adapting, that is a key part of the journalist-PR relationship, will too.

 Find Out More